SouhaRebai/Messaging-App/README.md

 -- heroku and netlify links may be expired due to inactivity on the website, streamchat.io also requires monthly payments so if you have any suggestions on what free messaging service I could use,so i can keep the website runnig, I'll be more than happy to receive your suggestions :)

-{{Credits to JS mastery that provided a solid plateform allowing me and others to develop amazing projects! : https://www.youtube.com/@javascriptmastery }}
+{{Credits to JS mastery that provided a solid platform allowing me and others to develop amazing projects! : https://www.youtube.com/@javascriptmastery }}